 The Planning Department will lead the development of the Greenlight Plan, including financial assumptions and accountability plan.
-The plan will also include the finalization of a Comprehensive Community Bus Plan, on-going Public Outreach with the community on the development of a future transit network, and the role of Land Use Design for future transit station planning.
-The Planning Department will work with all departments of PSTA and various project stakeholders in the development of the PSTA Transit Vision.
+The plan will also include the finalization of a Comprehensive Bus Plan, on-going Public Outreach with the community on the development of a future transit network, and the role of Land Use Design for future transit station planning.
+The Planning Department will work with all Departments of PSTA and various project stakeholders in the development of the PSTA Transit Vision.
 This is accomplished through:

-- Working closely with the partner agencies on the development of a rail corridor in the County with a future connection to Tampa. - Development of an underlying bus network based on community feedback. - Working with all stakeholders on the analysis and implementation of the LPA. - Working with the community towards the development of a long-term sustainable funding source for public transit. - Seeking new ways to collaborate on a regional level with partners such as FDOT, HART, and TBARTA.
+- Working closely with the partner agencies on the development of a rail corridor in the County with a future connection to Tampa. - Development of an underlying bus network based on community feedback. - Working with all stakeholders on the analysis and implementation of the LPA, and - Working with the community towards the development of a long-term sustainable funding source for public transit.